 What is a DHCP Client?

-A DHCP (Dynamic Host Configuration Protocol) client is a function that allows a device, like your MikroTik router, to automatically request an IP address.
+A DHCP (Dynamic Host Configuration Protocol) client is a function that allows a device to automatically request an IP address.
+This includes devices like your MikroTik router.
 It also receives other network settings from a DHCP server, which is typically your ISP’s equipment.
 This removes the need to manually assign network details, simplifying your setup.

 What is a WAN Interface?